Ann had an appointment with Dr. Curtis Gordon, principal of the Woodside Academy.

 Mekonnen glanced around as the large roller door on the east side of the garage seemed to vanish.
 He recognized the woman with the sword.

 So did Chasen, still on the floor.
-What was Andrée doing here?
+What's Andrée doing here?
 Well, better her than me, he thought, as the demon focused on her.

 "Urmit!
 Noch dre dindren."
 The demon added a muttered "Teg, vant."